atomicjam/Portfolio-old-/content/about/index.md

 Typically I would describe my work as clean, understated & timeless with strong focus on detail & consistency.

-I build bespoke applications for a wide range of audiences and business needs, comfortable working with Cloud vendors such as AWS.
+I build bespoke applications for a range of audiences & business needs, comfortable working with Cloud vendors such as AWS.
 I cut my teath as a IT technician, equally at home working in a physical data centre directly on the tin or in the cloud.

 <!--
 3rd Wave Coffee